Free TC

-Free TC is the debut studio album by American singer Ty Dolla Sign.
+Free TC is the debut studio album by American rapper and singer Ty Dolla Sign.
 It was released on November 13, 2015, by Atlantic Records.
 As executive producers, Ty Dolla Sign and Wiz Khalifa enlisted a variety of collaborators, including DJ Mustard, DJ Spinz, Cardo, Johnny Juliano, Kendrick Lamar, Brandy, Rae Sremmurd, E-40, Future, and Kanye West, among others.

 Free TC received generally positive reviews from critics.
 The album debuted at number 14 on the US Billboard 200, selling 31,000 units in its first week.
 It was supported by three singles: "Only Right", "Blasé", and "Saved".
 The deluxe version was released on March 25, 2016, with four bonus tracks, including the single "Wavy".

 Promotion

 On October 13, 2015, while Ty Dolla Sign was prepping for the release of Free TC, he released his sixth mixtape Airplane Mode.
 On October 15, the album's final track listing was revealed through his SoundCloud account, in which Ty Dolla Sign told his incarcerated brother TC (to whom the album is dedicated) over the phone about each track and how they came up with it together.